In this post, we’re going to share the pros and cons of 10 of the most popular SMTP services for reliable email marketing.

 - Lacks beginner-friendly features of other SMTP providers on our list

-The free plan includes up to 10,000/month (and up to 100 validations).
+The free plan includes up to 10,000 emails/month (and up to 100 validations).
 You can choose Pay-As-You-Go pricing or sign up for a traditional plan.
 Pricing starts at $79/month.

 SendGrid is a cloud-based SMTP service that lets you send and receive bulk emails without managing an SMTP server.
 And, you can create email marketing campaigns!

-The SMTP service is easy to set up and works with any WordPress site, and offers excellent scalability.
+The SMTP service is easy to set up and works with any WordPress website, and offers excellent scalability.

 SendGrid also provides complete analytics and real-time feedback on every email you send.